 Where do the answers lead?

-As your student considers the answers he receives to these questions, it should lead him to ask himself some follow-up questions.
+As your student considers the answers to these questions, it should lead them to ask some follow-up questions.

 - Is this a school where I will feel comfortable being undecided for a while?